eslint/eslint/docs/src/extend/custom-rules.md

 });
 ```

-The node contains all of the information necessary to figure out the line and column number of the offending text as well the source text representing the node.
+The node contains all the information necessary to figure out the line and column number of the offending text as well the source text representing the node.

-#### Using message placeholders
+#### Using Message Placeholders

 You can also use placeholders in the message and provide `data`: